Ernst Graf Strachwitz: Political career

 After the end of the war, he had the difficulties as a former officer, but he overcame them and obtained his degree and then joined a law firm in Graz.
 Later he became a lawyer in Vienna and turned to political activity.
 He found his first followers in the ranks of the combatants.
 In April 1949 Strachwitz summoned his followers to a first major conference in Salzburg, where they decided to join forces with the Austrian People's Party (ÖVP).
 However, this covenant did not last long.
-He served as a member of the National Council of Austria from 1949 to 1953 for the Austrian People's Party.Despite of his close connection to men like Josef Krainer senior, Franz Olah and Hans Dichand, the conservatism he represented increasingly became an outsider.
+He served as a member of the National Council of Austria from 1949 to 1953 for the Austrian People's Party.
+Despite his close connection to men like Josef Krainer senior, Franz Olah and Hans Dichand, the conservatism he represented increasingly became an outsider.
 He was the founder of his magazine Neue Ordnung and the Österreichische Gesellschaft where he wrote as a journalist till his death in 1998.